 All Flashcards

-What was the effect of the Allied Victory?
+What were the causes and effects of the Allied Victory?

 Who was Archduke Franz Ferdinand?